dprojects/Woodworking/README.md

 ![001](https://raw.githubusercontent.com/dprojects/Woodworking/master/Screenshots/001.png)

-# Tools included
+# Macro tools - included

 * [getDimensions](https://github.com/dprojects/getDimensions) - creates spreadsheet with dimensions to cut (BOM button).
 * [sheet2export](https://github.com/dprojects/sheet2export) - export spreadsheet to chosen file format (HTML button).
 * [scanObjects](https://github.com/dprojects/scanObjects) - inspection tool for FreeCAD macro development & project debug (CODE button).

+# Macro tools - how to update

-**Note:** Tools included in this workbench may not be upd-to-date.
-To update any of the tool just overwrite it with new version.
-All the tools will be developed separately because you may not want to use whole workbench, but only one macro e.g. [scanObjects](https://github.com/dprojects/scanObjects).
+Macro tools included in this workbench may not be upd-to-date.
+All the macro tools will be developed separately because you may not want to use whole workbench to use one macro.

+To update macro tools You can:
+* Use option from "Woodworking" menu.
+* Do it manually just by overwrite exact macro tool with new version directly in exact folder.

 # Install

 Copy the folder `Woodworking` to the FreeCAD module directory `.FreeCAD/Mod/`

+# Contact

+Please add all comments and questions to the dedicated [FreeCAD forum thread](https://forum.freecadweb.org/viewtopic.php?f=3&t=8247).

 # License